Raj-2002/CodeX/README.md

   - Prioritize caffeine as a primary ingredient, aligning with the significant 39% preference for this stimulant.
   - Incorporate natural sources of vitamins to cater to the 25% interested in this particular component.

-- Natural Emphasis:

-  - Emphasize the use of natural ingredients in marketing and product communication to resonate with the substantial 50% interest in natural products.

 - Pricing Strategy:

   - Consider a pricing strategy that accommodates both the budget-conscious market (43% preferring 50-99 INR) and those willing to pay a premium (31% in the 100-150 INR range).